Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-magic-items-1.md

 *Caster Level:* 23rd; *Prerequisites:* Craft Magic Arms and Armor, Craft Epic Magic Arms and Armor, *animate objects; Market Price: +*8 bonus.

+### Fiery Blast
-**Fiery Blast:** On command, a fiery blast weapon is sheathed in fire (though this deals no damage to the wielder).
+On command, a fiery blast weapon is sheathed in fire (though this deals no damage to the wielder).
 On any hit, this fire engulfs the creature struck, dealing +3d6 points of bonus fire damage.
 On a successful critical hit it instead deals +6d6 points of fire damage